Edwards-R/redlist_docs/irecord_data_analysis/iRecord_analysis/spatial_range_checking.md

 ### Discussion
 #### Expansion potential
 The spatial ranges of numerous taxa have expanded over the duration covered by iRecord and BWARS, with many species now entering geographic ranges where recorder coverage is poor.
 If gaps in recorder coverage are larger than, or even approaching, the 40 km buffer range, then it is possible for expansions of a taxon to go undetected until the taxon passes back into the range of a recorder.
-There appear to be signs of this happening in the BWARS data that iRecord data could address, but entomologists have repeatedly expressed concerns and displeasure at the amount of error also contained in iRecord data.
+There appear to be signs of undetected expansions happening in the BWARS data that iRecord data could address, but entomologists have repeatedly expressed concerns and displeasure at the amount of spatial error also contained in iRecord data.

 #### Major sources of rejection
 Two major clusters of spatial rejections were identifed.
 One such cluster was, bar one record, a cluster of *Apis mellifera* records.
-Since records of *Apis* are considered records of livestock, BWARS does not source much of this data.
+Since records of *Apis* are considered records of livestock, BWARS does not incorporate or process many records of *Apis*.
+Those that are processed tend to be because it is more time consuming to remove them than to all the automated routines to process the data.
 In turn, the lack of data leads to many rejections of *Apis* records.
-To solve this, *Apis* was removed from consideration.
+To solve the issue of high false, and irrelevant, positives, *Apis* was removed from consideration.
+Removal of *Apis* records is akin to removing records of domestic poultry from ornithological recording.

 The second main cluster of rejection was from the Isle of Mull (an island to the west of Scotland).
-BWARS records from this area are very few and far between, which resulted in a large void in the 40 km buffer.
-An entomologist has been submitting data from within this void to iRecord, in excellent volume and with commendable caution, which resulted in a large cluster of rejected records.
+BWARS records from the isle are very few and far between, which resulted in a large void in the 40 km buffer.
+An entomologist has been submitting data from within the void to iRecord, in excellent volume and with commendable caution, which resulted in a large cluster of rejected records.
 This cluster was considered a 'true' rejection - though not an error - and left in the analysis to avoid creating bias.

 #### *Bombus hypnorum*
-This taxon is one which underwent colonisation followed by significant, rapid expansion.
-The presence of this taxon near the top of the `Considered correct` rejections list is entirely expected, though records will still need examination to the degree of magnitude involved in the rejection.
+*Bombus hypnorum* underwent colonisation followed by significant, rapid expansion.
+The presence of the taxon near the top of the `Considered correct` rejections list is entirely expected, though records will still need examination to assess the degree of magnitude involved in the rejection.

 #### *Anthophora plumipes*
 An awkward species.
 Thought to have expanded rapidly over the past few years, there are still significant identification problems with two common bumblebees that led consulted entomologists to express concern and uncertainty over data quality.